chilipepperhott/chilipepperhott.github.io/_posts/2021-05-01-intro-to-serenity.md

 ---
 layout: post
 title: Intro to Writing Discord Bots in Rust
-description: How create your first Discord bot using the most loved language
+description: How create your first Discord bot using the most loved programming language
 date: 2021-05-01 16:00:23 +0600
 categories: Rust Discord
 ---